When Bousfield localizations and homotopy idempotent functors meet again: Introduction

-We exploit the simple ideas behind Theorem \ref{thm_C_LBLatSetOfMaps} to answer, in the realm of semimodel categories, an open question of May and Ponto in \cite{may_more_2012}.
-By Hirschhorn's theory of localizations of cellular model categories \cite{hirschhorn_model_2003}, the Quillen model structure on topological spaces is known to admit the left Bousfield localization at any set of maps.
-However, there are two non cellular model structures on topological spaces which are not known to admit such localizations; these are the Hurewicz and the mixed model structure (see \cite[Remark 19.5.7]{may_more_2012}).
+We answer, in the realm of semimodel categories, an open question of May and Ponto in \cite{may_more_2012} that asks for the existence of Bousfield localizations at sets of maps for the Hurewicz and the mixed model structure on topological spaces (see \cite[Remark 19.5.7]{may_more_2012}).